New Core 2.1 Pricing Plan FAQ

 - If you are going to use Core every month and you want to access a better data rate, choose Core 2.1 Plus.

-To keep the cost under control and without any variation, use Core 2.1 Pro and to use your own Self-Hosted Sputnik.
+To keep the cost under control and without any variation, use Core Enterprise and to use your own self-hosted Sputnik.

 You do not need a special engine to run a Link Pro.
 Simply connect your device to your Core account and you're ready to go.